Home Contact Us FAQ's SiteMap

 EXPLANATION:

-Some candidates attempt to postpone providing their current salaries by claiming they are “not overly money motivated” or they are “only looking for what is fair.”
-In some instance, these statements may be sincere.
-In others, the candidate may be trying to improve his negotiating position by having the employer invest a lot with him up-front and then be less able refuse demands for high compensation and other benefits later on.
-In either case, postpone the income discussion has strong potential to harm the overall process and needs resolving.
+Some candidates attempt to postpone providing their current salaries by claiming they are "not overly money motivated" or they are "only looking for what is fair."
+In many instance, these statements are sincere.
+In others, the candidate is trying to improve his negotiating position by having the employer invest a lot with him up-front and then be less able to refuse demands for high compensation and other benefits later on.
+In either case, postponing the income discussion has strong potential to harm the overall process and needs resolving.

 RESOLUTION: